-<<(z) for the purposes of compliance with article 22, paragraph 5, of the EU Securitisation Regulation, under the Intercreditor Agreement the parties thereto have acknowledged that each Originator shall be responsible for compliance with article 7 of the EU Securitisation Regulation.
-Each of the Issuer and the Originators has agreed that each Originator is designated as Reporting Entity, pursuant to and for the purposes of article 7, paragraph 2, of the EU Securitisation Regulation and, in such capacity as Reporting Entity, it has fulfilled before pricing and/or shall fulfil after the Issue Date, as the case may be, the information requirements pursuant to points (a), (b), (d), (e), (f) and (g) of the first subparagraph of article 7, paragraph 1 of the EU Securitisation Regulation by making available (with respect to the information under points (f) and (g) above, without delay) the relevant information through the website of European DataWarehouse (being, as at the date of this Prospectus, www.eurodw.eu).>>.
+See "Regulatory disclosure and retention undertaking", where it is stated that << Under the Intercreditor Agreement, the Originator and the Issuer have designated among themselves the Originator as the reporting entity pursuant to article 7, paragraph 2, of the Securitisation Regulation.
+The Originator, in its capacity as Reporting Entity, has expressly accepted to act as such in the context of the Securitisation and has fulfilled before pricing and/or shall fulfil after the Issue Date, as the case may be, the information requirements pursuant to items (a), (b), (d), (e), (f) and (g) of the first subparagraph of article 7(1) of the Securitisation Regulation by making available the relevant information through, as the case may be, the Temporary Website (as defined below) or the Data Repository (as defined below).>>.